ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 The Cytronex battery also contains the ‘brains’ of the system

-Cytronex Battery range and Performance
+Cytronex Battery Range and Performance

 Firstly, I would say the Cytronex is aimed squarely at the rider who wants to enhance their cycling experience, as opposed to having a powerful motor that’s going to completely take over.
 You still need to work, it just takes the edge off – especially on the hills.

 As far as performance is concerned my friend’s wife had no problem staying with the other riders on the long, steep climbs.
-Despite its small size, the Cytronex motor definitely packs a punch!
+Despite its small size, the Cytronex motor packs a punch!

 The Cytronex system uses a unique assist sensor which mounts on the drive-side chainstay and detects movement in the gear cassette.
 The assistance given by this system is incredibly smooth and quiet thanks to the virtually silent motor.
 The electronics are designed and built in the UK.